xmichelo/Beeftext/README.md

 In order to build Beeftext from sources you will need:

 - The [Beeftext] source code.
+The git repository includes the [XMiLib] library as a submodule.
 - [Visual Studio 2017].
 The Community Edition is available for free.
 - The [Qt] framework.
 Beeftext is generally built using the latest version of the library.
 Beeftext uses the 32bit version compiled for the most recent version of Visual Studio.
 - The [Qt Visual Studio Tools].
 This add-on can be installed from the `Extensions and Updates` tool built into Visual Studio.
-- The [XMiLib] library source code.
-The library root folder must be located next to the Beeftext source code root folder.
 - If you plan to generate the installer for Beeftext, you will also need [NSIS].

 Detailed build instructions are not available at the moment.